QuentinRa/blog.quentinra.dev/cyber/os/_tools/metasploit/index.md

 <div class="row row-cols-md-2"><div>

-To access a service, we need to be "in" a process that has the same architecture, and the same permissions, that our target.
-Usually, look for process run by "NT AUTHORITY\SYSTEM" (root).
+To access a service, we need to be "in" a process that has the same architecture, and the same permissions, that our target. **Usually**, any process run by "NT AUTHORITY\SYSTEM" (root) should be okay, although you may have to try a few times.

 ```bash
 meterpreter > ps # list process